Committees of Commissioners

 What is the purpose of Committees of Commissioners?

 Committees of Commissioners are designed as part of the checks and balances for the PCA.
 The CoCs review each ministry’s accomplishments and plans for the year, along with their reports and recommendations (included in the Commissioner Handbook).
-The CoCs, one for each PCA Committee and Agency, are made up of commissioners chosen by their presbyteries according to a formula in the Rules of Assembly Operation (RAO).
+The CoCs, one for each PCA Committee and Agency, are made up of commissioners chosen by their presbyteries according to a formula in the Rules of Assembly Operations (RAO).
 Every presbytery may have a representative on each CoC.

 How do I serve on a Committee of Commissioners?